abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - **"Cascading"** Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations by the browser, when more than one rule applies to a certain element.

-    - means that a lower priority style can be overridden by a higher priority style.
+    - means that a lower priority style can be overridden by a higher priority style -> [Specificity](#selector-specificity-cascade)
+    - also the styles are applied in a specific order, so the last style will be applied **(chronological order)**

     > Great article about it [here](https://2019.wattenberger.com/blog/css-cascade)

   - **"Style"** is a set of rules that define how the content of an element should be displayed.
-  - **"Sheets"** means that the rules are organized into groups.
+  - **"Sheets"** means that the rules are organized into groups called stylesheets.

 - **CSS Rule**: It consists of `properties` and `values` that are applied to HTML elements (`selectors`) to style them.
   ![css](./img/css-1.png)